Q: What is the difference between Part 1 & Part 2?

 Q: What if I have a “yes” on my Medical Form?

 Safety is our number one concern.
-If you can answer “yes” to ANY of the medical questions, a separate PADI RSTC Medical Statement must be taken/sent to your physician for signature for permission to dive prior to you getting into the pool.
+If you can answer “yes” to ANY of the medical questions, a separate PADI RSTC Medical Statement may need to be taken/sent to your physician for signature for permission to dive prior to you getting into the pool.
 Please call the shop if you have any questions.
 Note: if you do have any “yesses” on your Medical Statement and your physician clears you to dive, please make copies of the document as you may need to bring this for your referral dives or future dives with other shops.

 Q: Where are the classes held?